-A 2.2 honours degree (or overseas equivalent) in the physical sciences, electronics or in a relevant engineering discipline.
+A minimum UK 2:2 in a UK honours degree (or overseas equivalent) in Chemistry, Engineering, Physics or a related discipline.

 Months of entry

-The syllabus for the MSc in Medical Physics is designed to provide the knowledge, skills and experience required for a modern graduate medical physicist, placing more emphasis than many other courses on topics beyond ionising radiation (X-rays and radiotherapy).
+The syllabus for the MSc Medical Physics is designed to provide the knowledge, skills and experience required for a modern graduate medical physicist.

 Qualification and course duration